What is a minor?

 While every CMU-Q student will have a major area of study, many also choose to pursue a minor area of study too.
 For some students, they find they are very interested in a second subject and they would like to learn more about it.
 For others, a minor is a subject that complements their major area of study.

 Facts about minors at CMU-Q

-- CMU-Q offers minors in 15 subject areas.
+- CMU-Q offers minors in more than a dozen subject areas.